Contribution reporting

 1. Contribution Report - The top-level container identified by a ctr_ prefix

-• Represents all contributions, employee made or employer made, for a specific employer during a specific period (usually a month)
+• Represents all contributions, whether employee-made or employer-made, for a specific employer during a specific period (usually a month)

 • Has a status of either open or finalized